tib/swift-org-website/documentation/server/guides/deployment.md

     </li>
 </ul>

-Have a guides for other popular public clouds like Azure?
-Add it [here](https://github.com/swiftlang/swift-org-website)!

 If you are deploying to your own servers (e.g. bare metal, VMs or Docker) there are several strategies for packaging Swift applications for deployment, see the packaging guides section for more information.

+_Have a guide for other popular public clouds like Azure?
+Add it by submitting pull requests to the [Swift.org site](https://github.com/swiftlang/swift-org-website)_.